erooster-mail/erooster/README.md

 ## Contact

 To contact the erooster team you can find us at <https://matrix.to/#/#erooster:midnightthoughts.space> or if an email is absolutely needed please write to [support@nordgedanken.dev](mailto:support@nordgedanken.dev).
 As written in the Support section, there is no enterprise support at this time.
 So please don't ask for it.
 It will just fill up the mailbox. :)

+## Note on SQLITE

+Note that this isnt officially supported outside of running tests.
+Some migrations rely on sql functions which sqlite does NOT support.

+Running sqlite in prod means no support whatsoever.